onflow/flow-go/consensus/hotstuff/cruisectl/README.md

   The current timeout threshold is set to 1045ms and the largest view duration we want to allow the controller to set is $\tau_\textrm{max}$ = 910ms.
   Thereby, we have a buffer $\beta$ = 135ms remaining for message propagation and the replicas validating the proposal for view $v$.

-  Note the subtle but important aspect: the leader for view
+  Note the subtle but important aspect: Primary for view $v+1$ controls duration of view $v$.
+This is because its proposal for view $v+1$ contains the proof (Quorum Certificate [QC]) that view $v$ concluded on the happy path.
+By observing the QC for view $v$, nodes enter the subsequent view $v+1$.

 - lower bound on the view duration:

   Let $t_\textnormal{p}[v]$ denote the time when the primary for view $v$ has constructed its block proposal.
+  On the happy path, a replica would conclude view $v-1$ and transition to view $v$ when it observes the proposal from view $v$.
-  The time difference $t_\textnormal{p}[v] - t[v]$ between the primary entering the view and having its proposal ready is the minimally required time to execute the protocol.
+  The time difference $t_\textnormal{p}[v] - t[v-1]$ between the primary observing the parent block from view $v-1$, collecting votes for it, constructing the QC and subsequently its own proposal for view $v$ is the minimally required time to execute the protocol.
   The controller can only *delay* broadcasting the block, but it cannot release the block before  $t_\textnormal{p}[v]$ simply because the proposal isn’t ready any earlier.